YottaDB/YDBDoc/ProgGuide/ioproc.rst

 ZBFSIZE Applies to: SOC

-Allocates a buffer used by GT.M when reading from a socket.
+Allocates a buffer used by YottaDB when reading from a socket.
 The ZBFSIZE deviceparameter should be at least as big as the largest message expected.

 By default, the size of ZBFSIZE is 1024 and the maximum it can be is 1048576.